bradietilley/pest-stories/docs/stories.md

 $post = Post::factory()->create();
 ```

-Then you'd probably find yourself testing not only the "can create when these scenarios are met" but also "cannot create when one of these scenarios are not met".
-You would either create a test for each scenario _(violation of DRY)_ or you'd use datasets to pass in variables that control the setup (different roles, different point levels, different blocked states, different Post lock states, different Post deleted states).
+Then you'd probably find yourself testing not only the "can create when these actions are met" but also "cannot create when one of these actions are not met".
+You would either create a test for each action _(violation of DRY)_ or you'd use datasets to pass in variables that control the setup (different roles, different point levels, different blocked states, different Post lock states, different Post deleted states).
 Something like this:

 ```php
 test('write comment on post', function (string $role, bool $blocked, int $points, bool $locked, bool $deleted, bool $can) {